-Levels of arsenic in groundwater have been reported on for the first time as part of this 2011 report.
-Concentrations were above the human health value of 0.01 g/m^3 at 2 sites and in both cases the causes were natural.
+Concentrations of arsenic were above the human health value of 0.01 g/ m^3 at 2 sites in 2012 and both cases were caused by natural processes.
+These were the same 2 sites that transgressed in 2011.

-Assuming the MDC monitoring network is representative of groundwater quality across the district, it is likely that other wells will potentially have similar concentrations (Table 12).
-Because MDC don't have a complete picture of the distribution of naturally occurring arsenic yet, well owners should have their water tested if their well is in a high risk area.
+Assuming the Marlborough District Council monitoring network is representative of groundwater quality across the district, it is likely that other wells will potentially have similar concentrations (Table 12).

+Because Marlborough District Council does not have a complete picture of the distribution of naturally occurring arsenic yet, well owners should have their water tested if their well is in a high risk area.

 The risk factors for naturally high levels of arsenic are old or chemically reduced groundwaters which tend to mobilise it.
-Higher levels are most commonly linked with confined aquifers although they also occur at well 4442 tapping the Rarangi Shallow Aquifer which shows it can occur in a variety of types (Figure 5).
+Higher levels are most commonly linked with confined aquifers such as well 3278 tapping the Deep Wairau Aquifer or well 3217 penetrating the Brancott Aquifer.
+The exception is well 4442 tapping the Rarangi Shallow Aquifer.

-Table 12 : Arsenic
+Table 12: Arsenic

 DWSNZ 2005

-Year Maximum

-. •• allowable value

-$= 0.01 \text{ g/m}^3$

-- 0.01 g/m
+Year Maximum allowable value = 0.01 g/m 3

-Number of sites
+Number of sites exceeding

-exceeding

 2011 2

--
+2012 2